Alt+Shift collaborates with and supports ISDs to create sustainable change.

 Overview of ISD Partnership

-Alt+Shift engages in multi-year partnerships with Intermediate School Districts (ISDs) to strengthen their capacity to sustain improvement efforts at Local Education Agencies (LEAs) and ISD programs, yielding improved outcomes for all students.
+Alt+Shift engages in multi-year partnerships with Intermediate School Districts (ISDs) to strengthen their capacity to sustain implementation efforts at member districts and ISD programs, yielding improved outcomes for all students.

 Creating sustainable change requires